AutoFlowResearch/SmartPeak/docs/guide/cli.rst

     This parameter is optional.
 The default value is '0'.

     -pg   --disable-progressbar
-    Progress bar allows to track the progress of the entire workflow.
+    Progress bar allows tracks the progress of the entire workflow.
 This option disables the progress bar.
     This parameter is optional.
 The default value is '0'.

     -ld   --log-dir